The Pull of the Earth

 A group of people has gathered to regard the fallen tree and the collateral damage.
 The conversations are quiet, respectful, like at a funeral.

-Silvia adjusts her shawl and puts a hand on my back.
+Silvia puts a hand on my back.
 “You’re not hurt?
 You were really lucky.”

 “I’ll ask Monique to stay with you at Tan-y-deri tonight.
 You could have a concussion.”
 She studies me with concern.

 “Thanks,” I say.
 I cannot imagine trying to find my way there in this darkness, which makes it hard to see more than a few feet ahead.

 “I’m taking care of it.”
 Kenneth tells her as he walks up beside me and touches my shoulder.
 “You sure you’re okay?”

 I nod, he smiles, and then his attention shifts to Irie Koritsu, who is walking toward us with her son, Lincoln at her side.
 His awkwardness highlights her composure.

 Kenneth moves to meet them, stumbling a little.
 “Well, hello, welcome!”
 He puts on a big smile and raises his arms in an embracing gesture.
 “Lincoln, you didn’t tell me your fabulous mother had arrived.”

 Lincoln shrugs and continues walking when she stops to greet Kenneth.